 Los Angeles Rams

-As of now, Stafford will earn $12.5 million in base salary, a $10 million roster bonus, and a $500,000 workout bonus in 2022.
+As it stands on NFC Championship weekend, Stafford will earn $12.5 million in base salary, a $10 million roster bonus, and a $500,000 workout bonus in 2022.
 Therefore, Stafford’s salary cap number in 2022 will be $23 million.
-Again, as of the time of the trade, there are no remaining guarantees.

 What options do the Rams have with Matthew Stafford’s contract?

 Heading into the 2022 offseason, the Rams have some flexibility with Stafford’s contract.
 There are no remaining guarantees on the deal, and at $23 million, he is really not that expensive.
 The Rams essentially have the choice of letting 2022 play out and seeing what happens or extending Stafford now.